LaTeXing/LaTeXing-Documentation/guide/settings.md

 ## Default Extensions

 	/*
-	 * Define the default TEX and BIB file extension, this is used if no
+	 * Define the default TEX and BIB file extension.
+This is used if no
 	 * extension is defined and one is required.
 	 */